Bringing light to displacement settlements: The role of solar lamps

 - Insights

-Lighting the way: How BRIGHT designs solar lamps for comfort, efficiency & real-world use
+Lighting the way: How BRIGHT designs solar lamps for comfort & efficiency

-Since 2014, BRIGHT has been at the forefront of solar lighting innovation, designing and delivering sustainable solar lamps to support off-grid communities, humanitarian aid missions, and disaster response scenarios.
-We have delivered over 4 million lamps and illuminated more than 17 million lives, enhancing safety, supporting education, and preserving dignity in diverse settings.
-Behind every lamp we create lies a critical design philosophy: real-world use must shape technical choices.
+Behind every solar lamp we create lies a critical design philosophy: real-world use must shape technical choices.
 The light emitting diodes (LEDs) in our solar lights are meticulously engineered to provide optimal brightness and appropriate colour temperature.
-In this article, we explain how we choose brightness and colour temperature in our solar lamps, and why those decisions matter for the people we serve.
+Explore how we choose brightness and colour temperature in our solar lamps, and why those decisions matter for the people we serve.

 Read more